GNOME/libadwaita/doc/migrating-between-development-versions.md

 priority, and it should work automatically if the widget correctly stops event propagation.

-### Adapt to [class@Adw.Leaflet] API Changes
+### Adapt to [class@Leaflet] API Changes

-The `can-swipe-back` and `can-swipe-forward` properties have been renamed to [property@AdwLeaflet:can-navigate-back] and [property@AdwLeaflet:can-navigate-forward], along with their accessors.
+The `can-swipe-back` and `can-swipe-forward` properties have been renamed to [property@Leaflet:can-navigate-back] and [property@Leaflet:can-navigate-forward], along with their accessors.
 The new properties also handle keyboard and mouse shortcuts in addition to swipes.

 `AdwLeaflet` now uses spring animations instead of timed animations for child transitions.
-As such, the `child-transition-duration` property has been replaced with [property@Adw.Leaflet:child-transition-params], allowing to customize the animation.
+As such, the `child-transition-duration` property has been replaced with [property@Leaflet:child-transition-params], allowing to customize the animation.
 Unlike the duration, spring parameters are also used for animation triggered by swipe gestures.

-### Adapt to [class@Adw.Flap] API Changes
+### Adapt to [class@Flap] API Changes

 `AdwFlap` now uses spring animations instead of timed animations for reveal animations.
-As such, the `reveal-duration` property has been replaced with [property@Adw.Flap:reveal-params], allowing to customize the animation.
+As such, the `reveal-duration` property has been replaced with [property@Flap:reveal-params], allowing to customize the animation.
 Unlike the duration, spring parameters are also used for transitions triggered by swipe gestures.

-### Adapt to [class@Adw.Carousel] API Changes
+### Adapt to [class@Carousel] API Changes

 `AdwCarousel` now uses spring animations instead of timed animations for scrolling.
-As such, the `animation-duration` property has been replaced with [property@Adw.Carousel:scroll-params], allowing to customize the animation.
+As such, the `animation-duration` property has been replaced with [property@Carousel:scroll-params], allowing to customize the animation.
 Unlike the duration, spring parameters are also used for animation triggered by swipe gestures.

 The `adw_carousel_scroll_to_full()` method has been removed.
-Instead, [method@Adw.Carousel.scroll_to] has got an additional parameter `animate`.
+Instead, [method@Carousel.scroll_to] has got an additional parameter `animate`.

-### Adapt to [class@Adw.PreferencesWindow] API Changes
+### Adapt to [class@PreferencesWindow] API Changes

-The `can-swipe-back` property have been renamed to [property@AdwPreferencesWindow:can-navigate-back], along with its accessors.
+The `can-swipe-back` property have been renamed to [property@PreferencesWindow:can-navigate-back], along with its accessors.
 The new properties also handle keyboard and mouse shortcuts in addition to swipes.

-### Adapt to [class@Adw.ViewStack] API Changes
+### Adapt to [class@ViewStack] API Changes

-[class@Adw.ViewStack] has stopped supporting transitions.
+[class@ViewStack] has stopped supporting transitions.
 As such, the `interpolate-size` and `transition-running` properties have been removed with no replacement.

 ### Adapt to Miscellaneous Changes

 The `adw_ease_out_cubic()` function has been removed.
-Instead, [func@Adw.Easing.ease] can be used with the `ADW_EASE_OUT_CUBIC` parameter.
+Instead, [func@Easing.ease] can be used with the `ADW_EASE_OUT_CUBIC` parameter.

 ### Adapt to Stylesheet Changes